shezio/FinalProjectOpenU/childsmile/childsmile_app/@TODO.md

 [] delete modal will ask if you are sure you want to delete this initial family data - like all the scary delete modals - we can use the delete family modal we already have - its convenient since all the CSS already exists
 [] mark as added modal will ask if you are sure you want to mark this initial family data as added? and state this will auto update the task status to "הושלמה" and delete the task if it was "הושלמה" - like all the scary delete modals - we can use the delete family modal we already have - its convenient since all the CSS already exists
 [] in the update modal - if you change the names or phones or other information - then it will update the task with the initial_family_data_id_fk

+KANBANise the task screen:
+instead of cards in container - make a kanban board with 3 columns: then the status of the task will be the column it is in and the dragging from one column to another will update the status of the task task cannot be dragged back to and old status means that each column will have a different status and a task container inside it